pr-120/BSH-server/server/README.md

 ## Prototypes

-This table contains high-level summaries of the prototype versions for an RL agent contained in this repository.
+This table contains high-level summaries of the prototype versions for an RL agent used in this thesis.
+Not all prototypes contained in the repository are relevant or were used in the context of this thesis.
-For more details, please refer to the report of this master thesis.
+For more details, please refer to the report of this bachelor work.

 | Prototype | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                            |
 |-----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|